nribeka/facebook-stuff/README.md

 ## Facebook Cleaner

 ### Update 02/08/2019
 They fixed the vulnerabilities in the graph explorer.
-Now you can't other people access token to access all of the posts.
+Now you can't use other people access token to user's posts.
 Need to find other way to get list of all posts.

 ### Update 07/27/2018
 I just found out that facebook changed their permission model again.
 They block the backdoor of redirecting to their GraphQL tester to generate the oauth token.